nonplayer/hammercrawl/HAMMERCRAWL! Core Rules.md

 This document starts with the DM rules up front, because it is primarily written for DMs.

 ## THE TOOLS OF HAMMERCRAWL!

+This method focuses entirely on spontaneous, random play, and as such you're going to need a buttload of Random Generator tools.
+A good number of these are linked [in the Readme file](./README.md) and the system-specific sub-files.

 ### The Dungeon Generators